 3. Some Pastors Are Natural Retreat Speakers While Others Are Not

-That's because some pastors are more naturally "retreat speakers" while others are "Sunday-by-Sunday" preachers.
+That's because some pastors are more natural "retreat speakers" while others are more "Sunday-by-Sunday" preachers.
 When picking a guest-speaker, figure out what kind of speaker you'd want.
 If you want to have one of those two-hour final retreat nights where the guest-speaker emotionally jacks your congregation, you should probably consider if this pastor can really do that.

 Most pastors don't really like speaking at retreats.
 I mean, they like it in terms of blessing the church and preaching God's word.
 But it's always a sacrifice.
 They're leaving their family for 2-3 days and have to push aside their normal schedule.
 Plus, preparing 3-4 messages and preaching them over a weekend ain't easy.

-There's can also be a lot of awkward moments at the retreat.
+There can also be a lot of awkward moments at the retreat.
 For example, after worship when you're walking past the guest-speaker.
 Do you talk to him?
 Do you thank him for the message (even if you didn't like it)?
 Some churches do a great job making it easy, but please remember guest-speakers are often sacrificing a lot to serve your church.

 5. How to Bless Your Guest Speaker

 Since it isn't easy for pastor to speak at your retreat, it'd be nice if a church could be intentional in the way it welcomes and blesses him.
 What are some practical ways to do this?
 I think constant communication before the retreat is always nice.
 Prepared care packages are always cool too.
 And of course the honorarium is a great gesture of appreciation.